 Keep these “Blessing Bags” on hand or in your car for passing along to someone in need.
 We live in a suburb of Detroit.
 Quite frequently, we find ourselves at a traffic light downtown, next to a homeless man or two standing on the corner.
 Have you been in this situation before?

 You may feel compelled to help, and wish there was something you can do.
 Maybe you’re not comfortable handing them money, but you feel guilty not doing something…

-I purchased everything I needed for twenty five ladies to make one bag each.
-I got everything I needed from the Dollar Tree!
+I purchased everything I needed for twenty-five ladies to make one bag each.
+I got everything I needed from Dollar Tree!
 Each bag came to about $3 total.
 I was very excited about the supplies I was able to get for my money.
 Many of these things you may already have lying around your home!
 The most costly thing that I bought was the toothpaste and toothbrush set which were $1 each.
-Everything else were individually packaged products that were sold in a large quantity.
+Everything else was individually packaged products that were sold in a large quantity.

 What our bags contained:

 Some ideas for other things you could include:

 - List of homeless shelters or food banks in the area

 Be sure everything you choose is safe to keep in the car!
 For example, you wouldn’t want anything chocolate or crackers that would easily crush.
 After you give one out, make another to always keep on hand!
 These are small enough to fit into a purse.
 I would love to have one on me whenever we go downtown to eat or catch a game.
 You could even have your kids hand them out!
 A simple way to demonstrate kindness and teach them about giving to those in need.